SvenErik1968/NewIOR/README.md

 ## Special files
 ### Gemstones IOR
-This is an extract from the NewIOR-files containing the IOR-values for the gemstones.
+This is an extract from the other files containing the IOR-values for various common gemstones.
 These minerals are listed in the [*IOR_Gemstones.inc*](./Special/IOR_Gemstones.inc) file.

 ### Gem Cuts
 From an old include file called Gems.inc.
-Creator unknown.
+Creator is unknown.
 Anyone who recognice this?
 It contains object definitions for 6 different common gemstone cuts.
 It also contains formulaes for calculating the carat weight for several cuts.
 You find these in the [*Gem_Cuts.inc*](./Special/Gem_Cuts.inc) file.